react-cosmos/react-cosmos/README.md

 #### Redux

-Most components in a [Redux](http://redux.js.org/) app depend on Redux state–either they're a *container* or one of their descendants is.
-This proxy creates the store context required for any component you load, just like a [Provider](http://redux.js.org/docs/basics/UsageWithReact.html#passing-the-store).
+Most components in a [Redux](http://redux.js.org/) app depend on Redux state, either they're a *container* or one of their descendants is.
+This proxy creates a store using initial data from fixtures and puts it in the context, just like the [Provider](http://redux.js.org/docs/basics/UsageWithReact.html#passing-the-store) does.

-Writing Redux fixtures almost feels too easy.
-Because Redux state is global, once you have one state mock you can render any component you want!

 ##### Configuration